Adani Enterprises: Adani New Industries

+Adani New Industries was incorporated in January 2022 as a wholly owned new energy subsidiary of Adani Enterprises.
+It undertakes green hydrogen projects such as low-carbon power generation, as well as the manufacture of hydrogen fuel cells, wind turbines, solar modules and batteries.

 Adani Water

 It was founded as a subsidiary in December 2018, with a focus on water infrastructure construction.
 It is currently involved in wastewater treatment, recycle and reuse projects at Prayagraj under the National Mission for Clean Ganga Framework.

 Adani Welspun Exploration

 Adani Welspun Exploration is a 65:35 joint venture between Adani Group (through Adani Enterprises) and Welspun Enterprises.
 It is involved in oil and gas exploration.